ChefDM/Smart-Room-Controller-IoT/README.md

-# BIRD BOX
+# GAINS BOX
 FOR BULKING YOUR PECKS.
 ## About
-**BIRD BOX** is a workout buddy for the gym rat who wants to transform there bird chest into a huking one.
-With this device we will help you improve your push game posture, strenghten your core ss some ego to our overall personity.
+**GAINS BOX** is a workout buddy for the gym rat who wants to transform there bird chest into a huLking one.
+With this device we will help you improve your push game and posture, strenghten your core and some ego to your overall personality.
 If you want **RESPECT**, say it with your chest.
-Our Senor indicates when youve reached a low point  and a  high point for a full engaging push pattern.
-If that isnt enough try Bid Box 2 The Sqauker with its insultivation mode !
+Gains Box sensor indicates when youve reached a low point  and a  high point for a full on engaging push up improving technique.
+If that isnt enough try Gains Box 2 The Sqauker with its insultivation mode !

-Place the Bird Box under your chest when our in a ready push up position. allow it to rigister your max up positon before begining the exercercise.
-Bird Box will record your push ups.
+Place the Gains Box underneath you just pass your chest when you're in a ready push up position.
+Allow itjus a few seconds before begining the exercercise.
+You'll notice the counter begin when you;ve successfully completed a pushup.
+You 'll hear a buzzer indicating youve reached a min and a max point for that perfect push up.

-Bird Box is portable,Bird Box is annoying, Bird Box will grab people attention until you do with your muscular physic.Bird Box requires self dicipline.
+Gains Box is portable,Gains Box is annoying, Gains Box will grab people's attention until you do with your muscular physic.Gakns Box requires self dicipline.
+Don't cheat yourself.Share your results with your freinds and others in the Gains commuinity.

 ## Equipment